-The important thing here to realize, is that YHWH is not a man that He can do wrong or cause another to stumble.
+The important thing here to realize, is that YHWH is not a man, that He can do wrong or cause another to stumble.
 Stumbling comes to a person because of his stubbornness in refusing to repent and turn back to YHWH.
-What YHWH is doing in our world today is giving ample evidence that He is still here and He is still working in the affairs of man.
-If we have eyes to see and ears to hear, then we can understand the truth that YHWH brings judgment to those who have earned such judgment.
+What YHWH is doing in the world today, is giving ample evidence that He is still here and He is still working in the affairs of man.
+He is also longsuffering and patient towards all men, not desiring that any should perish.
+However, if one has eyes to see and ears to hear, he can understand the truth that YHWH brings judgment to those who have earned such judgment when the fullness of time is at hand for that judgment.